 ORM is also usually a wrong place for data validation – if you want consistent data then you need to validate it on the database level.
 Otherwise, it can get inconsistent for example after access from the database console.
 Most checks on the database level are simple:

-varchar(40).NOT NULL.CHECK clause.More complex checks as an e-mail validation can be processed in the form handler because they need to display the error message as close to error as possible (by JavaScript or PHP).
+clause or by trigger.More complex checks as an e-mail validation can be processed in the form handler because they need to display the error message as close to error as possible (by JavaScript or PHP).

 Administration interface to manage data in the whole database can be created with Adminer Editor for free.